AhmetEnesKCC/vscode-custom-commands/README.md

 -   Store your custom commands in local pc and get them when you need in another project easily.

--   The custom commands \*pwa to present examples and how cany you use it for more effective coding.
+-   The custom commands \*pwa to present examples and how can you use it for more effective coding.

 ( pwa : Progressive web app )